Forensic Files II

-Forensic Files II is an American true crime documentary series broadcast by HLN.
-It is a revival of Forensic Files, which originally aired from 1996 to 2011 on various networks, and had extensively aired in reruns by HLN.

-The series has been promoted as a reboot of the franchise to differentiate them from the original series, with Bill Camp succeeding Peter Thomas (who died in 2016) as its narrator.
+Forensic Files II is an American true crime documentary series revival of Forensic Files.
+Broadcast by HLN for its first three seasons, its fourth season is being broadcast by sister network Investigation Discovery.
+The series has been promoted as a separate continuation of the franchise to differentiate it from the original series, with Bill Camp succeeding Peter Thomas as narrator.

 The series premiered on February 23, 2020, with a 16-episode first season.
 On May 12, 2020, the series was renewed for a second and third season.
-The second season premiered on July 11, 2021, followed by the third on February 27, 2022.
+The second season premiered on July 11, 2021, followed by the third on February 27, 2022, and the fourth on July 9, 2023.

 Development

 The last episode of the original Forensic Files series ("Expert Witness") originally aired on June 17, 2011.
 After the 2016 death of Forensic Files narrator Peter Thomas, the show's executive producer Paul Dowling ruled out the possibility of reviving the series, as he considered Thomas to be "irreplaceable".
 In October 2019, it was announced that the show would be revived with new episodes to air first-run on HLN in early 2020, with Bill Camp later announced as the new narrator.